CHOP Leadership Education in Adolescent Health (LEAH) Program

 - One-day train trip to Harrisburg, PA, to meet state Title V leadership and staff

 - One- to four-day Rural AYA Health experience in Hershey, PA (travel, lodging, food costs covered)

-- One-day CHOP LEAH Regional AYA Health Conference Fall 2019
+- One-day CHOP LEAH Regional AYA Health Conference every Fall

 Medical and psychology LEAH Fellow 1.0 FTE for 12-month stipend (July-June) based on federal LEAH post-doctoral base salary.